lillywiedemann/interview-to-case-study/README.md

-# Customer Case Study Framework
+# Interview to Case Study

 A method for turning a customer interview into a publishable B2B case study — documented end-to-end, with templates, a worked example, and three ready-to-use